Follicle-stimulating hormone receptor: Ligand binding and signal transduction

 It is believed that a receptor molecule exists in a conformational equilibrium between active and inactive states.
 The binding of FSH to the receptor shifts the equilibrium between active and inactive receptors.
 FSH and FSH-agonists shift the equilibrium in favor of active states; FSH antagonists shift the equilibrium in favor of inactive states.
-For a cell to respond to FSH, only a small percentage (~1%) of receptor sites need to be activated.

 Phosphorylation by cAMP-dependent protein kinases

-Cyclic AMP-dependent protein kinases (protein kinase A) are activated by the signal chain coming from the G protein (that was activated by the FSH-receptor) via adenylate cyclase and cyclic AMP (cAMP).
+Cyclic AMP-dependent protein kinases (protein kinase A) are activated by the signal chain coming from the Gs protein (that was activated by the FSH-receptor) via adenylate cyclase and cyclic AMP (cAMP).